18 Ultic Soils

 1. Acidity.
 KCl-extractable aluminium levels of more than 1 cmolc/kg are usual in B horizons, and indicate toxic aluminium which may inhibit root function and may contribute to shallow rooting habits in aluminium-sensitive plants.

 2. Clayey subsoils.
 CEC values are medium to high.
-Ultic Soils cover a wide range of mineralogy classes, Kandic and Smectitic being the most common.
+Ultic Soils cover a wide range of mineralogy classes, Kandic/Halloysitic and Smectitic being the most common.

 3. Low magnesium and potassium.
 Low concentrations of reserve magnesium and potassium resulting from strong weathering.